rodrigopimentel/211-fall-2019/lab-10/readme.md

 3. Practive Stack and Tree Problems<br>
 4. Advanced Recursion<br>

-# 1. Recursive Stack behavior
+# 1. Recursive Stack Behavior

 It is important to truly understand the power of recursion we understand how these functions behave on the stack.
 In general, recursive functions build out long snaking stack frames that require a subsequent function call to complete.
 What this allows us to do is have partially completed calls to functions that resolve after a simpler version has resolved.
 For example copy and paste the following code into python tutor: